 This is an important aspect of acquiring business intelligence and provides a clearer picture of events to the leadership.
-Every industry uses descriptive analytics, and it has worked wonders for the healthcare industry.
+Every industry uses descriptive text analytics, and it has worked wonders for the healthcare industry.
 Descriptive medical analytics software has helped doctors understand patient health better and helped population health management experts understand public health in a more nuanced way.
 Healthcare providers who utilize this form of clinical analytics have been able to make changes to their treatment, which has improved the overall patient experience.

 2. Diagnostic Analytics